 We’re a nervous wreck here.
 The race for the presidency of our country is close.
 I made a lovely light dinner.
 (I’ll tell you more about that later.)
 And now I made a famous Spanish dessert, a favorite for children as a simple after school snack.
 We served it at a small dinner party this past Saturday night, and liked it so much that we wanted to keep on repeating it and repeating it.
 It’s simple to make and just the right amount of sweetness, of chocolate and a little bit of saltiness.
-We ate it too fast on both times, that I forgot to take a picture.
-Next time.
-And it’s lovely with some red wine leftover from dinner.
+And, it’s lovely with some red wine leftover from dinner.

 The basis of this recipe is from Food and Wine magazine.
 Use the best chocolate you can find.
 I used Scharffen Berger 3 oz bars.
 Buy two bars and put 2 squares on each bread slice.